CFC-Servers/cfc_notifications/README.md

     - `CFCNotifications.ALIGN_LEFT`
     - `CFCNotifications.ALIGN_CENTER`
     - `CFCNotifications.ALIGN_RIGHT`
+  - `notification:AddButtonIndexed( text, buttonColor, alignment, buttonRow, buttonColumn, data1, data2, ... )`
+    Adds or inserts a button at the specified row and column, with the given horizontal text alignment.
+If used to insert, this will push all buttons in its row at its column and beyond to the right.
+If you only wish to add to the end of the last row, it is recommended to use `AddButtion()` or `AddButtonAligned()`.
   - `notification:NewButtonRow()`
     Any buttons created from here on will start on a new row.
+Newer rows appear towards the bottom of the notifiation.
+This function is not necessary if `AddButtonIndexed()` is being used, as it automatically creates new rows as needed, and it specifies where to add the button.
   - Hooks:
     - `notification:OnButtonPressed( data )`
       - Called when a button is pressed with the data used to create it.